 Research projects in the Artificial Intelligence Group

-The group undertakes a wide number of projects, often in collaboration with other groups at UWE.
+The group undertakes a wide number of projects, often in collaboration with other groups at UWE Bristol.
 A list of our previous projects is also available.
 Recent or current projects include:

 Intelligent Statistical Disclosure Control

 A long term collaboration with the UK Office of National Statistics applying meta-heuristics to the problem of how to protect confidentiality in publicly available datasets (e.g. employment statistics, industrial outputs) while maximising the usefulness of what is published.
-Led by Smith and Clark, with Serpell.
+Led by Jim Smith and Alistair Clark, with Martin Serpell.